This call is for Visual Artists living and/or working in

 Fees

-Artists will be paid a residency fee of $7,500 for undertaking the residency.
-The residency fee covers all flights, transport, materials, living expenses, accommodations and artist’s fee.
-The selected artist is responsible for arranging their own travel arrangements and managing their budget as appropriate.
+The selected artists are responsible for making their own travel arrangements and managing their budget as appropriate.
 Artists' accommodation should be in County Donegal.
 The artist should be prepared to use public transit or find alternative transportation to and from Fort Dunree site.
 Letter of support can be provided for artists to secure additional funding independently.

 Resources provided